U.S. lidar maker Luminar partners with Airbus to test autonomous flight tech

-TechnologyU.S. lidar maker Luminar partners with Airbus to test autonomous flight tech

-Luminar Technologies Inc (LAZR.O) said on Monday it would partner with Airbus SE (AIR.PA) to test technologies which could increase aircraft safety and ultimately enable an autonomous flight with obstacle detection.
+(Reuters) - Luminar Technologies Inc said on Monday it would partner with Airbus SE to test technologies which could increase aircraft safety and ultimately enable an autonomous flight with obstacle detection.

 The two companies will work on enhancing aircraft sensing and perception, Luminar said, adding that its technology could also substantially improve the safety of existing aircraft applications.